Tinsukia District

 - Development Blocks: Several development blocks focused on local governance and development.

-Attractive Tourist Places in Tinsukia
+Attractive Tourist places of Tinsukia District

 Historical Sites